What is Jambalaya?

 The name comes from the Provencal word “jambalaia” meaning a mix or mashup, and reflects its unique blend of flavors.
 Creole seasoning and a healthy dose of cayenne pepper make this a dish that sits up front and center in your mouth, but you can tone down the seasonings as you wish.

+Andouille sausage is the classic sausage used to make jambalaya.
 Even though the sausage is cooked, it still get browned in the pan.
 This helps release it’s flavors into the pan, and therefore flavor the entire dish more fully.
-Some andouille sausages are quite spicy so know your audience as you make your selection, and adjust the amount of Creaole seasoning and cayenne accordingly.
+Some andouille sausages are quite spicy so know your audience as you make your selection, and adjust the amount of Creole seasoning and cayenne accordingly.

 More One Dish Recipes: